List of Abbott Elementary characters: Relationship with Gregory

-While hinted at in the pilot episode, Janine and Gregory have a will-they-wont-they dynamic that is apparent in almost every episode.
+While hinted at in the pilot episode, Janine and Gregory have a will-they-won't-they dynamic that is apparent in almost every episode.
 They teach classes next to each other and have developed a special bond.
 They almost share a kiss during the Christmas episode, but they are interrupted by Amber.
 After Gregory breaks up with Amber, he shares a drunken kiss with Janine at a teacher conference but they vow to ignore it.

 When asked by late-night host James Corden about the relationship between Gregory and Janine, Tyler James Williams said:

 It depends how long they want us to go.
 I can confirm this—that Quinta has not made a decision about ‘will they or won’t they?’
 I think everyone assumes that it’s a ‘will they?’, that they will eventually, but she is just like… ‘I’m not positive they’ll go that way.

 Their relationship has been compared to that of Jim Halpert and Pam Beesly from The Office, which shares a similar mockumentary presentation style with Abbott Elementary.

 They officially begin dating during the fourth season premiere.
+In the fifth season, Gregory moves into Janine's apartment; also in the fifth season, the characters briefly fall out with one another and then reconcile.